-Our sole general partner is Boston Properties, Inc. Certain information contained in Boston Properties, Inc.'s Proxy Statement relating to its Annual Meeting of Stockholders to be held May 15, 2012 is incorporated by reference in Items 10, 11, 12, 13 and 14 of Part III.
-Boston Properties, Inc. intends to file such Proxy Statement with the Securities and Exchange Commission not later than 120 days after the end of its fiscal year ended December 31, 2011.
+Certain information contained in the Registrant's Proxy Statement relating to its Annual Meeting of Stockholders to be held May 15, 2012 is incorporated by reference in Items 10, 11, 12, 13 and 14 of Part III.
+The Registrant intends to file such Proxy Statement with the Securities and Exchange Commission not later than 120 days after the end of its fiscal year ended December 31, 2011.